apache/cordova-docs/docs/en/2.6.0/guide/command-line/index.md

     $ /path/to/cordova-blackberry-webworks/bin/create.bat /path/to/my_new_cordova_project com.example.cordova_project_name CordovaProjectName

-Note: the package name placeholder (com.example.cordova_project_name) is ignored on the Blackberry platform, but is required for use of the crossplatform tools
+Note: the package name placeholder (com.example.cordova_project_name) is ignored on the BlackBerry platform, but is required for use of the crossplatform tools

 ### Build a project